How much house can I afford?

 A professional can inspect the home in a day or less, but you might need to wait for an opening in their schedule.
 It’s best to plan for a week or two here just to be on the safe side.

-Now that all the preliminary steps are complete, you can move forward with the closing process.
-This should take only a week or two in total.
-Once your loan is underwritten, you’ll receive a document known as a Closing Disclosure.
-This will provide the terms of the loan, including what you need to pay in closing costs and what your interest rate will be.
+Once your loan is underwritten, you’ll receive a document called a Closing Disclosure.
+This document will contain the terms of the loan, including the interest rate and the amount you need to pay in closing costs.

-Make sure to read this document and let the lender know when you’re done.
-Lenders must give you at least three business days to read the agreement before the meeting to close on the house.
-Once time is up, you’ll attend the meeting and make a down payment.
-You can expect the closing process to last a week or less.
+Make sure to read the Closing Disclosure and let the lender know when you’re done.
+Lenders must give you at least three business days to read the agreement before the closing meeting.
+Once the time is up, you’ll attend the meeting and make a down payment.

 Every buyer and property is different, so the time it takes to buy a home can vary.
 However, most people will be able to make it through the process in 30 to 60 days.
-With some luck (and a solid understanding of the process), the process might be done more quickly than you expect.
+With some luck (and a solid understanding of the process), buying a home may go more quickly than you expected.

 Figure out how much house you can afford with a mortgage calculator and the 28/36 rule.
 Learn the factors that affect your mortgage eligibility.